Equilibrium states for partially hyperbolic maps with one-dimensional center: Preliminary concepts

 With the metric $\tilde{d}$ over $X_f$, we can define precisely the continuity of objects that depend on the orbit of a point, such as the invariant manifolds given by the invariant splittings in the definitions of the next subsection.

-By making use of the inverse limit space, it is possible to better comprehend non-invertible systems, especially with respect to invariant measures.
+Even when $X = M$ is a manifold, the space of natural extension does not have a manifold structure, but we can still pull back the tangent structure of the original manifold to the natural extension.
+By doing so, we have a manifold structure on each connected component of $M_f$, which is diffeomorphic to the universal covering $\Tilde{M}$ of $M$.
+On each one of these connected components, we have unstable and stable foliations.
+Additionally, if $\dim E^c = 1$ there are central curves tangent to $E^c$ restricted to this space.

+By making use of the inverse limit space, it is also possible to better comprehend invariant measures for non-invertible systems.
 Unless stated otherwise, all measures on this work are over the Borel $\sigma$-algebra on the given space.
 For any $\tilde{f}$-invariant probability measure $\tilde{\mu}$ on $X_f$, we obtain $\pi_* \tilde{\mu}$ as a probability measure on $X$ that is $f$-invariant.
 What makes the natural extension the natural construction to study ergodic theory of non-invertible systems is the fact that $\pi_*$ is actually a bijection between the invariant probabilities for $(X_f, \tilde{f})$ and $(X,f)$, as stated in \cite[Proposition I.3.1]{qian2009smooth}.

 \begin{proposition}[\cite{qian2009smooth}] Let $(X,d)$ be a compact metric space and $f: X \to X$ continuous.
 For any $f$-invariant probability measure $\mu$ on $X$, there is a unique $\tilde{f}$-invariant probability measure $\tilde{\mu}$ on $X_f$ such that $\pi_* \tilde{\mu} = \mu$. \end{proposition}